VThuan5421/fake_news_detection_django/README.md

 - python manage.py runserver

 ## Prerequisite
-You need to run file /**train.ipynb**/ in app/models folder to create models and save it for reuse.
+You need to run file **train.ipynb** in the **app/models** folder to create models and save them for reuse.
 These models must be saved in the same folder (app/models/)

 ![Screenshot](/static/images/screen.png)